Old East York: Crescent Town

 Crescent Town is at the eastern end of Old East York and was founded on the former site of the Crescent School to take advantage of the adjacent Victoria Park station.

+From 1933 to 1969 Crescent School an independent private boys school was located on lands donated by Susan Massey, wife of Walter Massey, who was head his family’s firm Massey Ferguson.

 Crescent Town is today a diverse multicultural neighbourhood, whose population includes extensive numbers of Bengali, Jamaican, Pakistani, and Tamil Canadians.
 Housing stock is a pleasing mixture of mid-rise apartments, Victorian mansions, highrise condominiums, Edwardian workers cottages, and stately 1920s Craftsman homes.
 The adjoining stretch of Danforth Avenue (from Victoria Park to Main) Street hosts a high concentration of Bangladeshi grocers, restaurants, clothing stores and entertainment venues.

+Taylor Massey Creek is parkland and home to Children’s Peace Theatre, located in the Massey-Goulding Estate, home built in 1921 for Dorothy (Massey) Goulding, daughter of Walter Massey and Susan Denton.

 Dentonia Park

 Dentonia Park is at the eastern edge of Old East York and is located south of Crescent Town, west of Victoria Park, north of the Danforth and generally east of either Main or Dawes (west of Dawes towards Main and beyond is sometimes referred to as :Woodbine Lumsden").
 There is an athletic field and park known as Dentonia Park Athletic Field and a street known as Dentonia Park Avenue in the neighbourhood plus a golf course named Dentonia Park Golf Course just across Victoria Park to the northeast.

+The park is bordered to the north by Taylor Massey Creek Hydro Corridor which once was the tracks for Canadian Northern Ontario Railway.